-8. In Table format, you can export the data to Excel, CSV, PDF, or RTF format.
+10. In Table format, you can export the data to Excel, CSV, PDF, or RTF format.
 Click the Table tab and then Export to.

-Figure 39.
-Exporting options
+Figure 56.
+Exporting file type options

-9. To send the data to the recipient list you created in the Distribution tab, click Send Report and then Email.
+11. To send the generated report to the recipient list you created in the Distribution>Email subtab (previously), click Send Report and then Email.